gustavovalery/FAT32/README.md

 contents of tar archive:
 Included in the tarball is the proj3.c file which includes the entirety of code for our project.
 This includes all of the function definitions and main code loop.
-Also included is this README.txt file.
+Also included is this README.txt file, and also an image of the "progress log" for this project.
+*DO BE AWARE that we only used one GitHub account for this project.
+So while all commits are under Emilio, we all partook in coding the project, but relied on committing with his account only.*
 Lastly, included is the makefile for this project, which compiles the code.
 To run the code, use "./a.out fat32.img" in the command line.
 The fat32 image must be passed in as a parameter during execution.

 how to compile executables using the makefile: